 - 1. To acquire qualities that can accommodate the advancement of globalization through coursework in courses aimed at nurturing broad cultural knowledge and widening global perspectives, English courses and courses for the understanding of Christian humanism, offered as university-wide General Courses and Language Courses. - 2.
-To acquire the fundamentals of the natural sciences in general, including physics, chemistry, biology, informatics, and mathematics through coursework in Science and Technology Category I General Courses to nurture broad capacities to address various science and technology issues.

-- 3. To broadly study the fundamentals of science and technology associated with physics, mechanical engineering and electrical and electronics engineering; select a discipline from physics, mechanical engineering and electrical and electronics engineering based on coursework in lectures, as well as laboratory classes and seminars offered as Departmental Core Courses and Departmental Specialized Courses; and therefore, foster the ability to contribute to the acquisition of new physical values and creation of functions by systematically understanding each discipline.
+To acquire the fundamentals of the natural sciences in general, including physics, chemistry, biology, informatics, and mathematics through coursework in Science and Technology Category I General Courses to nurture broad capacities to address various science and technology issues. - 3.
+To broadly study the fundamentals of science and technology associated with physics, mechanical engineering and electrical and electronics engineering; select a discipline from physics, mechanical engineering and electrical and electronics engineering; select a discipline from physics, mechanical engineering and electrical and electronics engineering; select a discipline from physics, mechanical engineering and electrical and electronics engineering; select a discipline from physics, mechanical engineering and electrical and electronics engineering; select a discipline from physics, mechanical engineering and electrical and electronics engineering; select a discipline from physics, mechanical engineering and electrical and electronics engineering; select a discipline from physics, mechanical engineering and electrical and electronics engineering; select a discipline from physics, mechanical engineering and electrical and electronics engineering; select a discipline from physics, mechanical engineering and electrical and electronics engineering; select a discipline from physics, mechanical engineering and electronics engineering; select a discipline from physics, mechanical engineering electronics and technology in the selectron of functions by systematically understanding each discipline.
 Also, to acquire science and technology-related English in order to be able to understand science and technology in English. - 4.
 To acquire interdisciplinary abilities to apply and develop what has been learned in real society by using physics, mechanical engineering and electrical and electronics engineering.
 This is supported by allowing students to select lectures, laboratory classes and seminars from the perspectives of "energy creation and use," "understanding substances and creating materials and devices," and "manufacturing and system building" based on lectures, laboratory classes and seminars in Departmental Core Courses and Departmental Specialized Courses. - 5.
 To acquire the qualities of a researcher by gaining understanding of cutting-edge disciplines and presenting findings through graduate research and to acquire the ability to apply and develop what has been learned theoretically and technologically.